Hammarberg/c2/README.md

 Hexadecimal, prefixed with `0x` or `$` as in `0xfffd` or `$0x1B46B1`.

 Octal numbers looks a lot like decimal number but are prefixed with a `0` as in `020, 02471`.
-Beware of this if you have a habit of prefixing decimal numbers with `0` for purey estetical reasons.
+Beware of this if you have a habit of prefixing decimal numbers with `0` for esthetics.

 ### Explicit bit size
 You can explicitly force a bit size by prefixing hexadecimal, binary or octal numbers.